Skip to content

 The demo includes several SQL files that demonstrate different aspects of OIDC integration:

-2. protected.sql: Demonstrates a page that is accessible to authenticated users
+2. protected.sql: A page that is only accessible to authenticated users.
+It displays the user's information.

 Docker Setup